DHTMLX/scheduler-docs/docs/index.md

 DHTMLX Scheduler lets you connect to any backend by implementing a RESTful API on the server:

 - Data is typically loaded and saved as JSON for [events](guides/loading-data.md) and their [recurrence rules](guides/recurring-events.md).
-- The built-in [DataProcessor](guides/server-integration.md) helps route create, update, and delete operations to your server.
+- The built-in [DataProcessor](guides/server-integration.md) helps route create, update and delete operations to your server.
 - There are tutorials for popular backend platforms and frameworks ([Node.js](integrations/node/howtostart-nodejs.md), [ASP.NET Core](integrations/dotnet/howtostart-dotnet-core.md), [Laravel](integrations/php/howtostart-php-laravel.md), [Ruby on Rails](integrations/other/howtostart-ruby.md), etc.) that cover CRUD operations and best practices for syncing Scheduler with your database.

 ## What's next